youssefHosni/Data-Science-Interview-Questions-Answers/Probability Interview Questions & Answers for Data Scientists.md

 Probability of seeing at least one plane in 30 mins=1 - Probability of not seeing any plane in 30 minutes =1-(0.85)^6 = 0.6228

+This problem can also be solved using Poisson distribution.
+Refer this [blog post](https://towardsdatascience.com/shooting-star-problem-simple-solution-and-poisson-process-demonstration-739e94184edf).

 ### Q12: Say you are given an unfair coin, with an unknown bias towards heads or tails.
 How can you generate fair odds using this coin? ###

 Answer: